sebasmonia/dotfiles/README.md

 * Manjaro i3 (duh!)
 * Consolas font (ttf-vista-fonts in AUR)
 * acpilight (xbacklight replacement), pulseaudio_ctl for brightness and volume controls
-* acpid to show the touch panel automatically
 * evdev-right-click-emulation for right click w/long touch tap
-* iio-sensor-proxy for autorotation
 * flameshot for screenshots
 * Probably others I missed but will keep adding here